-Katy Independent School District is one of 373 school districts in the United States and Canada being honored by the College Board with placement on the 9th Annual AP® District Honor Roll for increasing access to Advanced Placement (AP) course work.
+Katy ISD is one of 447 school districts in the United States and Canada being honored by College Board with placement on the 8th Annual AP® District Honor Roll for increasing access to Advanced Placement (AP) course work.

-Increased participation/access to AP by at least 4% in large districts, at least 6% in medium districts, and at least 11% in small districts.
+Increase participation/access to AP course work by at least 4 percent in large districts, at least 6 percent in medium districts and at least 11 percent in small districts.

-Improved performance levels when comparing the percentage of students in 2018 scoring a 3 or higher than those in 2016, unless the district has already attained a performance level at which more than 70% of its AP students are scoring a 3 or higher.
+Improve or maintain performance levels when comparing the percentage of students in 2017 scoring a 3 or higher to those in 2015, unless the district has already attained a performance level at which more than 70 percent of its AP students are scoring a 3 or higher.

 For more information on the AP District Honor Roll, visit the College Board website.